Brekalo/Google-Capstone-Project-Analyzing-Cyclistic-Bike-Share-Data-with-Data-Analytics/README.md

 The comprehensive analysis revealed that **5.2533%** of the dataset was incomplete, with **3.5113%** necessitating removal to ensure analytical accuracy.

-#### Setting up the programming environment
+### Setting up the programming environment

-Installing essential packages and libraries for data cleaning and analysis included installing the `tidyverse` package and the `data.table` package, and subsequently, their libraries were also loaded:
+Installing essential packages and libraries for data cleaning and analysis included installing the `tidyverse` package and the `data.table` package, and subsequently, their libraries were also loaded (details given below).

 <details>